iredmail/docs/7-backup-restore-migration/migrate.to.new.iredmail.server.md

-# How to migrate old iRedMail server to the latest stable release
+# Migrate old iRedMail server to the latest stable release

 [TOC]